-Physical Education at Breckenbrough is a supportive and fun outlet for pupils express themselves.
-Although the pupils are actively encouraged to participate in physical activity it is recognised that there are some (especially Asperger’s pupils) who have no interest in physical activity or team games.
+Physical Education at Breckenbrough is a supportive and fun outlet for students to express themselves.
+Although the students are actively encouraged to participate in physical activity, it is recognised that there are some students who have no interest in physical activity or have experienced trauma in mainstream PE lessons.
 This is fully supported by a nurturing atmosphere where competition takes a back seat.
 The emphasis is placed more on the social and emotional benefits that PE has to offer.
-Many pupils come to Breckenbrough disliking PE due to their past experiences but gradually warm up to the idea of PE when the witness what the lessons entail and the lack of pressure placed on sporting excellence.
+Many students come to Breckenbrough disliking PE due to their past experiences but gradually warm up to the idea of PE when they witness what the lessons entail and the lack of pressure placed on sporting excellence.
 This does not mean that competition is not encouraged in a positive way.
 Respect is key and is maintained throughout the lessons with pupils encouraged to be gracious in victory just as much as in defeat.

 The upper school has a number of qualifications that can be gained through PE at Breckenbrough.
-They are offered a range of vocational as well as academically driven courses from Entry Level PE to Cambridge Nationals in Sport Science.
+They are offered as a range of vocational as well as academically driven courses from Entry Level PE to Cambridge Nationals in Sport Science.
 The Cambridge Nationals offer a new vocationally driven qualification centred on a career within the sporting industry.
-Areas such as sports technology and sport psychology are explored which alongside injury management and fitness training provide a well-rounded syllabus.
-GCSE PE is also offered for those pupils wanting to explore the more ‘traditional’ PE syllabus.
-Throughout all of this the pupils are encouraged to take part in First Aid training offered alongside the courses that not only assist in the learning of the course but also offer a fantastic qualification when applying for future jobs, especially if it is in the sporting industry.
+Areas such as sports technology and sport psychology are explored, which alongside injury management and fitness training, provide a well-rounded syllabus.
+GCSE PE is also offered for those students wanting to explore the more ‘traditional’ PE syllabus.
+Throughout all of this, the students are encouraged to take part in First Aid training offered alongside the courses that not only assist in the learning of the course, but also offer a fantastic qualification when applying for future occupations, especially if it is in the sporting industry.

 Links to the courses available can be found below.